 Your doctor may recommend these:

-- Coal tar products are available OTC as shampoos, creams, gels, ointments, and soaps.
+- Coal tar products are available OTC as shampoos, creams, gels, ointments, foams, and soaps.
 They can help slow skin growth and reduce inflammation, itching, and scaling.
 To apply a coal tar shampoo, massage it into the scalp and leave on 5 to 10 minutes before rinsing out.
 You can leave other tar products on overnight.
 Staining and odor are the main drawbacks.
 A non-medicated conditioner after shampooing can help against the odor of tar shampoo.

 - Salicylic acid is a peeling agent available in OTC and prescription shampoos and soaps.
 It can soften scales, making them easier to remove.